Healthcare Cost Assistance

 Access the care you need to thrive.

-Carewell SEIU 503 Healthcare Cost Assistance benefits were established to help Oregon homecare and personal support workers afford individual healthcare plans when they could not get coverage through other means such as Oregon Health Plan or via another employer.
+Carewell SEIU 503 Healthcare Cost Assistance benefits help make individual healthcare plans affordable for Oregon homecare and personal support workers who can’t get coverage through other means.
+Examples of other means include the Oregon Health Plan, another employer, or spousal coverage.

-This benefit is available to eligible homecare and personal support workers who have Medicare or who enroll in an approved plan through the Federal or a State-based Healthcare Marketplace.
-The Healthcare Cost Assistance benefit covers up to $6,190 of out-of-pocket expenses for claims covered by Medicare or your approved Marketplace plan in 2020; it also covers 100% of your net monthly premiums for your individual Marketplace plan, or for your Medicare premiums.
+This benefit is available to eligible homecare and personal support workers who have Medicare or who enroll in an approved plan through a Health Insurance Marketplace.
+The Healthcare Cost Assistance benefit covers up to $7,165 of out-of-pocket medical expenses for claims covered by Medicare or your approved Marketplace plan in 2024.
+It also covers 100% of your net monthly premiums for your individual Marketplace plan, or a portion of your Medicare premiums.

 Important Things to Know

 - This benefit pays your net monthly premium (i.e., your premium after tax credits have been applied) for a qualifying individual plan purchased through the Marketplace or for Medicare.
-It also covers up to $6,190 in out-of-pocket medical expenses for claims covered by your qualifying individual plan or by Medicare.
+It also covers up to $7,165 in 2024 in out-of-pocket medical expenses for claims covered by your qualifying individual plan or by Medicare.
 Carewell SEIU 503 Healthcare Cost Assistance benefits are not employer-sponsored or group coverage.

-- To take advantage of this benefit, you will need to enroll into an approved plan on a Healthcare Marketplace or into Medicare.
-Call us—we’re here to help walk you through the process!
+- To take advantage of this benefit, you will need to enroll in an approved plan on a Health Insurance Marketplace or into Medicare.
+Call us — 1-844-503-7348 — we’re here to help walk you through the process!

 - In most cases, you need to wait until Open Enrollment to enroll.
-On the Federal Marketplace, Open Enrollment is usually November 1-December 15.
+Open Enrollment on the federal Marketplace is generally between November 1 and December 15 for the following year.
 There are some exceptions that may qualify you to enroll through a Special Enrollment Period.
 See the Frequently Asked Questions for more information.

 To find out your eligibility instantly, answer a few questions on the eligibility questionnaire.